MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-monitor-high-availability.md

 ### Degraded – Read-Only State

-If your PostgreSQL Flexible Server enters a read-only state, the *Degraded* status will reflect this restriction.
+If your PostgreSQL Flexible Server enters a read-only state, the *Degraded* status reflects this restriction.
 This typically requires provisioning additional resources or addressing the conditions that led to the read-only setting to restore full functionality.

 :::image type="content" source="media/how-to-monitor-high-availability/high-availability-status-degraded-read-only.png" alt-text="Screenshot of showing HA Degraded status due to read-only state." lightbox="media/how-to-monitor-high-availability/high-availability-status-degraded-read-only.png":::

 ### Degraded – High Availability in Degraded State

-When the HA service itself is experiencing degraded performance, possibly due to transient issues or system-level conditions, this status will appear.
+When the HA service itself is experiencing degraded performance, possibly due to transient issues or system-level conditions, this status appears.
 Implementing retry logic can help mitigate the effects of these temporary connectivity disruptions.

 :::image type="content" source="media/how-to-monitor-high-availability/high-availability-status-degraded-performance.png" alt-text="Screenshot of showing HA Degraded status due to performance issues." lightbox="media/how-to-monitor-high-availability/high-availability-status-degraded-performance.png":::